openebs-archive/openebs-docs/docs/installation.md

-To know which disk CR belongs to which node, check the node label set on the CR by doing the following command.
+To know which block device CR belongs to which node, check the node label set on the CR by doing the following command.

 ```
 kubectl describe disk <disk-cr>